-Thesis Unit Trust Management Limited, the authorised corporate director ("ACD") of the Company, is the person responsible for the information contained in this Prospectus.
-To the best of the ACD's knowledge and belief (having taken all reasonable care to ensure that such is the case) the information contained herein does not contain any untrue or misleading statement or omit any matters required by COLL to be included in it.
-Thesis Unit Trust Management Limited accepts responsibility accordingly.
+The ACD, Thesis Unit Trust Management Limited, is responsible for the information contained in this Prospectus.
+To the best of the ACD's knowledge and belief (having taken all reasonable care to ensure that such is the case) the information contained in this Prospectusdoes not contain any untrue or misleading statement or omit any matters required by COLL to be included in it.
+The ACD accepts responsibility accordingly.

+The Company is a UK UCITS established in the UK and will be marketed to the public in the UK.
+It is not intended that the Company will be marketed outside the UK.
 No person has been authorised by the Company or the ACD to give any information or to make any representations in connection with the offering of Shares other than those contained in this Prospectus and, if given or made, such information or representations must not be relied upon as having been made by the Company or the ACD.
 The delivery of this Prospectus (whether or not accompanied by any reports) or the issue of Shares shall not, under any circumstances, create any implication that the affairs of the Company have not changed since the date hereof.